JMARyA/YoutubeDownload/README.md

 YoutubeDownload is an GUI for the Command Line Application "youtube-dl"

+!
+THIS SOFTWARE IS NO LONGER MAINTAINED !

 ## Dependencies
 - youtube-dl <br>
 Install it with `brew install youtube-dl`